felipebz/zpa-sqlcl/README.md

 	sqlcl.version=19.2.1.0

-Then run `mvn install` to install this plugin into $SQLCL_HOME/lib/ext.
+Then run `mvn install` to install this plugin into your SQLcl home or run `mvn package` and manually copy `target/zpa-sqlcl-0.0.1-SNAPSHOT.jar` to $SQLCL_HOME/lib/ext .